mastodon-sc/.github/profile/README.md

 # About Mastodon.

-> :warning: This organization refers to Mastodon: the open-source scientific software for tracking cells and line aging in large microscopy generated in Life-Sciences.
+> :warning: This organization refers to Mastodon: the open-source scientific software for tracking cells and lineaging in large microscopy images generated in Life-Sciences.
 It does not refer to Mastodon: the decentralized social network.
 For the latter, please refer to [https://github.com/mastodon](https://github.com/mastodon)

 Mastodon is a large-scale tracking and track-editing framework for large, multi-view images, such as the ones that are typically generated in the domain Development Biology or Stem-Cell Biology or Cell Biology.